 By Gordon Williams

-This year’s Great ShakeOut Earthquake Drill is set for 10:18 a.m. on October 18.
-That’s the moment when people the world over are supposed to stop what they are doing and focus on keeping safe during a quake.
+The Great ShakeOut Earthquake Drill is set for Thursday, October 17, 2019.
+That’s the day when people the world over are supposed to stop what they are doing and focus on keeping safe during a quake.
 More than 1 million people in Washington—more than 40 million worldwide—have signed up to participate.

 Given the geology of Washington, you have to assume that earthquakes will occur.
 Most will probably be mild, but a quake emanating from the Cascadia Subduction Zone could be devastating.
 When people talk about the “Big One”, that is what they are talking about.
 But staying safe in any quake, big or small, requires advance planning and preparation.

 There is a mountain of preparedness material available, but a good place to start is the Red Cross Earthquake Application, available free online from both the Apple Store and Google Play.
 The app gives you plenty of useful information on what to do before, during and after a quake.

 Let’s start with what to do before an earthquake.
 Here your preparation has to accomplish two things: